Archive for Financial News – Page 265

 Trading recommendations

 From the technical point of view, the medium-term trend on the currency pair USD/JPY is bearish.
-The price is trading at the level of the moving averages, and a wide-volatility balance is being formed.
-The MACD indicator is inactive.
-Under such market conditions, buy trades can be sought on intraday time frames from the support level of 146.38.
-Sell deals can be searched from the resistance level of 147.34, but only with additional confirmation.
+The MACD indicator is in the negative zone, but the sellers’ strength is insignificant.
+Under such market conditions, buy trades can be searched for on intraday time frames from the support level of 138.50, but only with confirmation.
+Sell deals can be searched from the resistance level of 140.75 under the condition of a reverse reaction or a false breakdown.

 USD/JPY